NAWA5/massage-group-bot/README.md

 `bot.py` uses Telethon to send messages to the chat specified by `GROUP_ID`.
 During each run it performs the following loop:

-1. Randomly select a username from `usernames.txt`.
-2. Send one question from `messages.txt` and one answer from `replies.txt`.
+1. Iterate through pairs from `messages.txt` and `replies.txt`.
+2. Randomly choose a username for the question and, if possible, a different one for the reply.
+3. Send the question, wait 15 seconds and then send the matching reply.
-3. Repeat until 100 pairs have been sent.
+4. Continue until 100 pairs have been sent or the lists are exhausted.
-4. Sleep until midnight and start over.
+5. Sleep until midnight and start over.

-The bot therefore sends 100 question/answer pairs every day at roughly the same time.
+The bot therefore sends up to 100 question/answer pairs every day at roughly the same time.

 ## Troubleshooting